allthingsnew/howweroll/styleguides/scss.md

 Never leave trailing whitespace or whitespace on empty lines.

+## Documentation & Commenting

+Always use `//` commenting style instead of css comments `/* */`.

+Every file must have a header 1 at the top naming the file followed by a header 3 with a brief description of the file's contents.

+Comments generate docs so be sure to mark off sections with appropriate headers.

 ## Blocks

 Use a single space before `{` in rule blocks and place it on the same line as